Urban and Community Forestry

 Get notified when applications open

-Find answers to frequently asked questions.
-Submit additional questions to treehelp@hennepin.us or call the program hotline at 612-541-1949.
+Find answers to frequently asked questions and check your email received on Wednesday, December 17.
+Submit additional questions to treehelp@hennepin.us or leave a message on the program hotline at 612-541-1949.

 USDA Nondiscrimination Statement